HVAF Coating are better quality than HVOF:

 Carbide or Metal Powder is fed into a Kermetico HVAF thermal spray system.
-The gun combusts the compressed air and fuel gas generating a high-velocity jet of gases.
-The powder is heated and accelerated in the jet and, when impacting a work-piece (substrate), forms a coating.
+The gun burns the compressed air and fuel gas generating a high-velocity jet of gases.
+The powder is heated and accelerated in the gun.
+The powder impacts a work-piece (substrate) to form a coating.

 Kermetico HVAF systems produce coatings high quality and efficiency is a result of